silvavlis/docker-digikam/README.md

 Docker image with the latest Digikam version (4.10 at the time of this writing) containerized.

+This container is not conceived for productive usage, but more for testing the latest Digikam version.

 ## Base Docker image

 [Ubuntu Trusty](https://registry.hub.docker.com/_/ubuntu/)